taliyahwebb/curses/README.md

 Smaller models have a smaller performance impact, but larger models are more accurate.
 There are also english-only models (files with `.en`), all others being multilingual. `-q5_0` models take less memory and disk space and *can* be more efficient. `-tdrz` models can detect speaker changes but are more resource-intensive.

+> [!TIP]
+> The `base.en-q5_1` ([ggml-base.en-q5_1.bin](https://huggingface.co/ggerganov/whisper.cpp/resolve/main/ggml-base.en-q5_1.bin?download=true)) gives pretty decent results when speaking clear english and is near instant on GPU and even works with acceptable performance on integrated graphics.

 ### Browser
 Browser allows you to open a browser (Chrome or Edge for now), and use the page it opens on as an input.
 It also uses the [Web Speech API](#web-speech-api-stt), but the provider is the web browser.

-Chrome uses Google's cloud computing services, and Edge probably does something similar.
 > [!NOTE]
-> These implementations are experimental and update with your browser, so it might stop using cloud computing at some point.
+> Chrome uses Google's cloud computing services, and Edge probably does something similar.

 ### Azure (STT)
 Azure is Microsoft's cloud computing service.
 It uses [per second billing](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/speech-services/).